hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+# Branch
+Branches are used to create new repositories from main/master branch for a project to make changes or to add new features or functionalities to project without affecting the original project source code.

+# Fork
+Forks are used to request owner of the project to make changes or to add changes to the current project.
+You can only request or suggest changes you can not make/add changes unless you are one of the collaborators.